-Rank Label of the claims Legal basis Comments 1 Equity 2 Statutory subordinated claims These subordinated claims constitute instruments eligible to AT1 or T2 if required conditions pursuant to Capital Requirements Regulation (EU) N° 575/2013 (CRR) are met.
-This category includes 4 sub- categories - (a), b), c) and d) - listed in accordance with their ranking, from the most to less subordinated, ie a) to d). a) Deeply subordinated notes (titres super-subordonnés) Article L228-97 of the Commercial Code -7- b) Subordinated notes (titres subordonnés) Article L218-97 of the Commercial Code c) Equity securities (titres participatifs) Articles L228-36 and L228-37 of the Commercial Code Articles L213-32 to L213-35 of the MFC d) Equity loans (prêts participatifs) Articles L313-13 and seq of the MFC
+Rank Label of the claims Legal basis Comments 1 Equity Requir ory subordinated claims: These subordinated claims constitute instrum rements Regulation (EU) N° 575/2013 (CRR) are met.
+This category incl g, from the most to less subordinated, ie from rank 2 to rank 5 below. . .
+2 a) Deeply subordinated notes (titres super-subordonnés) Article L228-97 of the Commercial Code 3 b) Subordinated notes (titres subordonnés) Article L228-97 of the Commercial Code 4 c) Equity securities (titres participatifs) Articles L228-36 and L228-37 of the Commercial Code Articles L213-32 to L213-35 of the MFC 5 d) Equity loans (prêts participatifs) Articles L313-13 and seq of the MFC 6 Subordinated creditors including holders of debt instruments referred to in Article L228-97 of the Commercial Code (see rang 2 and 3 above).
+Among those creditors, the holders of subordinated securities, claims, instruments or rights which do not qualify and have not qualified before 28 December 2020 as additional Tier 1 own funds instruments or Tier 2 own funds instruments, compete for allocation of proceeds, in proportion to the amount of their claims admitted to the insolvency estate, before the holders of subordinated securities, claims, instruments or rights which are, or have been, accepted, before 28 December 2020, wholly or Article L613-30-3, (I) (5°) of the MFC This insolvency rank results from the transposition of Article 48(7) of the BRRD2 of by Ordinance n° 2020-1636 of 21 December 2020 relating to resolution regime in banking sector.